 Konrad Adenauer and Lake Como – a Great Love

-Cari amici, dear Lake Como friends, our wonderful Lake Como has always been a first class holiday destination for visitors from all over the world.
-In the 1950s the Lago di Como became particularly popular in Germany.
+Cari amici, dear Lake Como friends, our wonderful Lake Como has always been considered an elite vacation destination by travelers from all over the world.
+In Germany, Lake Como became particularly popular in the 1950s for a specific reason.

 He traveled to the Lario on the recommendation of the then German Foreign Minister, Heinrich von Brentano.
-The Brentano family had been located in the Tremezzo area of Lake Como since the 12th century.
+The Brentano family had resided in the Tremezzo area of Lake Como since the 12th century.

 Adenauer was at once fascinated by the scenic landscape, the imposing mountains, the splendid nature and the old villas with their dreamlike gardens.

-He loved it so much that he traveled about eighteen times to Cadenabbia, between 1957-1966.
-At first he used the Villa Arminio and Villa Rosa as holiday dwellings.
+He loved it so much that he traveled to Cadenabbia a total of eighteen times, between 1957-1966.
+At first the Villa Arminio and Villa Rosa served as his vacation domiciles.

 Villa La Collina

-In August 1959 the Federal Chancellor moved to the Villa La Collina, located on a hill.
-The large park of this villa, built in 1899, and the fantastic view on Lake Como outweighed for the lack of comfort.
+In August 1959 the Federal Chancellor moved to Villa La Collina, located on a hill.
+The large park of this villa, built in 1899, and the fantastic view on Lake Como compensated him for the lack of comfort.

-For example, he got the missing furniture as a loan from the Hotel Britannia.
+For example, the missing furniture was borrowed from the Hotel Britannia.

 Villa La Collina belongs since 1977 to the Konrad Adenauer Foundation and is used for international conferences, seminars, workshops, weddings and other events.
-Also private holiday stays are possible in the villa.
+Also private vacations are possible at the villa.

-The favorite leisure activity of the „old man“, as he was secretly and respectfully called by his co-workers, was the boccia game.
+The favorite pastime of the Old Man, as he was secretly and respectfully called by his associates, was the game of boccia.
 He carried out many competitions with his companions and also with local players.
 But he was practically unbeatable.

-The boccia lane was outside the park of Villa La Collina.
-Nowadays you find two boccia lanes within the park area for the guests of the villa.
+The boccia court was located outside the park of Villa La Collina.
+Meanwhile two boccia courts were built within the park area for the guests of the villa.

-Adenauer always wears a tie and his often caricatured shepherd’s check hat while playing boccia.
-He considered that the exercise in playing boccia was a very good for him.
+Adenauer always wears a tie and his often caricatured pepitahat while playing boccia.
+He believed that the exercise of playing boccia was extraordinarily good for him.

-For this reason a boccia lane was built in the garden of his residence in Rhöndorf near Bonn, Germany.
+For this reason a boccia court was built in the garden of his residence in Rhöndorf near Bonn, Germany.

-Already in 1957 Adenauer became a honorary citizen of Cadenabbia di Griante.
-In 2007 a monument was erected on the promenade of Cadenabbia, showing the boccia-playing chancellor.
+As early as 1957, Adenauer was awarded honorary citizenship of the town of Cadenabbia di Griante.
+In addition, in 2007 a monument was erected on Cadenabbia’s lakeside promenade depicting the German Chancellor playing boccia.
 Another Adenauer sculpture is located inside the park of Villa La Collina.

-Konrad Adenauer was 91 years old.
-He grew up in the founding years of the German Reich and died when the first signs of globalization came in sight.
+Konrad Adenauer was the first Chancellor of the Federal Republic of Germany from 1949-1963.
+He grew up in the founding years of the German Empire and died when the first signs of globalization began to appear.

 Cari amici, if you are planning a trip to Cadenabbia you should walk there in the footsteps of Adenauer.